Clothing Design and Development

 What do you mean by ‘development’?

 Development is one of three stages that goes into producing a fashion collection.
 The first is design, which we cover here under the assumption that you didn’t graduate from design school, the second is development, and the third is production.
-The difference between fashion design grads and people like you and me who didn’t graduate from design school – but still want a collection to call our own – is that design and development get more blurred.
+The difference between fashion design grads and people like you and me who didn’t graduate from design school is that design and development get more blurred.

 Here’s an example.
 A fashion school grad will arrive at development with fleshed out designs (never mind that they’ll undergo a lot of modifications).
 A woman who already has a career in finance but wants to start an athleisure line might approach a development house with just a concept or idea – and the development house will work with her on setting the stage for development.
-The challenge is that the financier might not know how to get started on those specifications, and that’s where this guide comes in.
+The challenge is that she might not know how to get started, and that’s where this guide comes in.

 Let’s put it this way: design is the summary of specifications that describe your collection, development is the building and engineering of your designs, and manufacturing is producing designs affordably at scale.
-Consider this guide technical design for non-designers, a nitty gritty guide for the rest of us.
-Let’s get started and, if at any point, you need to take the dog for a walk or start dinner, you can always download our cheat sheet in an instant.
+Consider this guide technical design for non-designers, a nitty-gritty guide for the rest of us.
+Let’s get started and, if at any point, you need to take the dog for a walk or start dinner, [thrive_2step id=’14474′]you can always download our cheat sheet in an instant[/thrive_2step].

 Inspiration For Your Clothing Design